Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 51. What is a short-acting drug?

-Duration 4 to 6 hours.
-Examples are albuterol, levalbuterol, and metaproterenol.
+A short-acting drug has a duration of 4 to 6 hours.
+Examples include albuterol, levalbuterol, and metaproterenol.

 52. What is a long-acting drug?

-Duration 12 to 24 hours.
-Examples are salmeterol, formoterol, arformoterol, indacaterol, and olodarerol.
+A long-acting drug has a duration of 12 to 24 hours.
+Examples include salmeterol, formoterol, arformoterol, indacaterol, and olodaterol.

 53. What is epinephrine?

-Potent catecholamine bronchodilator and stimulates alpha and beta receptors.
-It helps in vasoconstriction of peripheral blood vessels.
+Epinephrine is a potent catecholamine bronchodilator that stimulates alpha and beta receptors, causing vasoconstriction of peripheral blood vessels and bronchodilation.

 54. What are the side effects of epinephrine?

-Tachycardia, elevated blood pressure, tremor, headaches, and insomnia.
+Tachycardia, elevated blood pressure, tremors, headaches, and insomnia.

-55. What is a characteristic of contact B-adrenergic agents?
+55. What is a characteristic of long-acting B-adrenergic agents?

-They offer less frequent dosing and nocturnal protection.
+They offer less frequent dosing and provide nocturnal protection.

-B2-selective agonist (SVN and DPI), short peak effect 3 minutes, duration of up to 12 hours and used for: asthma, exercise induced bronchospasm (both 5yrs or older), and COPD.
+Perforomist/Foradil is a B2-selective agonist available as SVN and DPI.
+It has a short peak effect of 3 minutes, a duration of up to 12 hours, and is used to treat asthma, exercise-induced bronchospasm (for ages 5 and older), and COPD.

 57. What are the safety concerns of long-acting B2 agonists?